tue-robotics/emc_examples/README.md

 # emc-examples

 ## Description
+### Full example
+This example shows suggestions on how to set up your project and structure your code.
+It is still far from perfect, but it can be a nice starting point.
+At its core, in the main file of this project, there is a state machine.
+Different other functionalities are separated into different files and classes.
+The current behavior is as follows: the robot starts driving forward using its drive forward skill.
+In the meantime, it continuously monitors its distance to the wall, using its detection skill.
+When a wall is detected, the robot cannot drive forward anymore and needs to turn.
+The state thus switches, and another set of skills is called: drive backward and rotate.

+### Feature extraction example
+This example implements a basic split and merge algorithm to extract line and corner features.
+Note that it is not mandatory to use this code, it is even encouraged to use any algorithm that works best for you.
+If you _do_ decide to use this code, it is still very much advised to at the very least better tweak the parameters, but ideally also improve other parts of the code.

 ### Localization example

 ## Using the Examples
+### Full example
+The full example requires the MRC environment to be installed on you machine.
+Please follow the instructions on <TODO>.
+For compiling and using this example, the reader is referred to the README file inside the project folder.

+### Feature extraction example
+The feature extraction example requires the MRC environment to be installed on you machine.
+Please follow the instructions on <TODO>.
+For compiling and using this example, the reader is referred to the README file inside the project folder.

 ### Localization example

 The Localisation example (currently) uses matplotlibcpp and requires python3 and matplotlib to function.